PowerShell-Magazine/site/content/english/post/2014-06-23-dynamic-parameters-in-c-cmdlets.md

 date: 2014-06-23T16:00:39+00:00
 url: /2014/06/23/dynamic-parameters-in-c-cmdlets/
 categories:
+  - PSCmdlet
-  - Articles
+  - How To
+tags:
-  - Community
+  - PSCmdlet
-  - Online Only
+  - How To

 ---
 In my [last article][1] I wrote, I covered how to create dynamic parameters in a PowerShell cmdlet.
 If you haven&#8217;t read that article, please read that one before continuing with this one as I reference it several times in this article.
 I also encourage you to read [Carlos Perez&#8217;s articles on how to create cmdlets with C#][2].